bhhnguyen/bhhnguyen.github.io/_projects/huntinality2.md

 category: Puzzles
 ---

 <a href="https://2022.huntinality.com">Huntinality 2.0</a> was the second hunt I created with the Cardinality team, which ran in 2022.
-I was creative director and head puzzle editor for this event as well.
+I was <b>creative director</b> and <b>head puzzle editor</b> for this event as well.
 This is probably the most ambitious project I've worked on -- there were about 35 puzzles and was much more difficult than the first event in terms of difficulty and scope.
-The story of this hunt revolved around a mysterious app that "breaks the internet" and reverts the entire web to a Web 1.0 aesthetic.
-Over 600 teams participated in this event.
+The story of this hunt revolved around a mysterious app that "breaks the internet" and reverts the entire web to a Web 1.0 aesthetic. <b>Over 600 teams</b> participated in this event.

 As with our first project, I led the design of the overarching hunt structure and edited every puzzle in the hunt.
 I highlighted some puzzles from the hunt below, and a comprehensive list of puzzles I wrote and their links can be found at the bottom.